The project:

 The Format

 The electoral district serves as an important link between citizens and federal politics.
-The Electoral District Day facilitates a dialogue between Bundestag members and 25-30 randomly selected individuals aged 12 and older, focusing on political and societal issues.
+The Constituency Day facilitates a dialogue between Members of Parliament and 25-30 randomly selected individuals aged 12 and older, focusing on political and societal issues.
 Key to the success of this format are well-prepared informational materials, the individual experiences of the participants, professional moderation, and various dialogue methods.

 Grafiken von Köpfen in unterschiedlichen Farben, Formen und Blickrichtungen.